We Can File an Unsafe Workplace Lawsuit for Your Injuries

 - Broken Bones: an individual working in a coal or any other type of mine is frequently near steep cliffs and large holes in the ground, where it is easy to fall great distances.
 The machinery used is heavy and dangerous, and can cause multiple fractures.

 - Traumatic Injuries: when an injury is severe enough that it dramatically impacts your ability to complete tasks such as getting dressed or running errands, it is considered to be traumatic.
-These injuries often include brain injuries and other severe forms of bodily injury.
+These injuries often include brain injuries, vision loss, and other severe forms of bodily injury.

 - Wrongful Death: when injuries are so severe that it causes a fatality, this is considered to be wrongful death, and our attorneys can work to hold responsible parties liable for negligence and seek maximum compensation to support the family moving forward.